rcl-ssl/docs/httpautorenew/linux.md

 sudo systemctl restart httpautorenew
 ```

-- Run the command to view the daemon's detailed logs
+- Wait a few minutes and run the command to view the daemon's detailed logs

 ```bash
 sudo journalctl -u httpautorenew --no-pager